 ABOUT the AUTHOR

-R. Scott Lunsford is a retired Asheville Police Sergeant with more than 33 years public service working as a Detective then supervisor in the youth services and sexual assault unit.
+R. Scott Lunsford is a retired Asheville Police Sergeant with over 33 years of public service working as a Detective and then a supervisor in the youth services and sexual assault unit.
 He also served as a uniformed supervisor in the department’s School Resource Officers Unit, was a patrol forensic tech, patrol officer, and West District patrol supervisor.

-He served as a member of the police department’s Hostage Negation Team and a Critical Incident Response team member.
-Ret.
+He served as a member of the police department’s Hostage Negotiation Team and a Critical Incident Response Team member—additionally, Ret.
 Sergeant Lunsford has testified in other jurisdictions and states on the information he has obtained and observed in his work.

-Unable to stay retired long, Lunsford works as a School Resource Officer for the Madison Co.
-N.C.
-Sheriff's Office, working in Madison Co.
-Elementary Schools to give back to the schools and community he grew up in.
-Lunsford has worked directly with young people as well as adults and educators as a Law Enforcement Officer.
+Unable to stay retired long, Lunsford works as a School Resource Officer to give back to the schools and community he grew up in.
+In addition, Lunsford has worked directly with young people, adults, and educators as a Law Enforcement Officer.

-Living near Asheville, North Carolina, he resides on a hilltop with his wonderful wife Robin, a slightly insane cat, Bambi the Dachshund, and his biggest fan and critic, Liberty the Boston Terrier.
+Living near Asheville, North Carolina, he resides on a hilltop with his wonderful wife, Robin, a blind card shark cat, and his biggest fan and critic, Mickey the Chweenee